machineash/legacy-workflow-automation/README.md

 1. Create code that will handle the manual entries for you
    - Automate the process, so the computer handles it.
 Operator will be focused on debugging, troubleshooting, and aligning code with screen logic.
    - Use whichever language you are most comfortable with.
 Or learn one you are the least apprehensive toward.
    - Start somewhere.
 Be okay with failing.
-Just remember to get up.r
+Just remember to get up.

 2. Automate any data cleaning steps prior to the data load process
    - Use Excel formulas to your advantage.